Maximal perimeter and maximal width of a convex small polygon: Conclusion

 \section{Conclusion}

 We provided tigther lower bounds on the maximal perimeter and the maximal width of convex small $n$-gons when $n$ is a power of $2$.
-For each $n=2^s$ with integer $s\ge 4$, we constructed a convex small $n$-gon $\geo{D}_n$ whose perimeter and width are within $\pi^9/(8n^8) + O(1/n^{10})$ and $\pi^5/(4n^5) + O(1/n^{7})$ of the maximal perimeter and the maximal width, respectively.
-We also showed that Mossinghoff's conjecture on the diameter graph of a convex small $n$-gon of maximal perimeter, when $n$ is a power of~$2$, is not true, and proposed solutions $\geo{D}_n^*$ with the same diameter graph as $\geo{D}_n$ but larger perimeters.
+Under the assumption of symmetry, we described a convex small $n$-gon as a composition of $n/2$ and we expressed both its perimeter and its width as functions of a single variable.
+The convex small $n$-gon of large perimeter and large width is then obtained by selecting the composition of $n/2$ that minimizes the violation of a cycle constraint by a particular solution.
+The family of the $n$-gons constructed outperforms any other family found in the literature.
+From our results, it appears that Mossinghoff conjecture on the diameter graph of a convex small $n$-gon of maximal perimeter is not true when $n\ge 16$.